Acoustic interactions between inversion symmetric and asymmetric two-level systems: Introduction

-In this paper we use the conjugate gradients method to study the magnitude and spatial dependence of the elastic impurity-impurity interactions in KBr:CN.
-Since CN impurities possess also charge, the elastic energy is derived by calculating first the total interaction energy and subtracting from it the direct electric TLS-TLS interaction.
-Calculations are performed for S-S, S-$\tau$, and $\tau$-$\tau$ interactions in two and three dimensions, in both pure and disordered lattices, as function of distance between the TLSs.
+In this paper we use the conjugate gradients method to study the magnitude and spatial dependence of the impurity-impurity interactions in KBr:CN.
+Calculations are performed for S-S, S-$\tau$, and $\tau$-$\tau$ interactions in two and three dimensions, as function of distance between the TLSs.
+The obtained distinct magnitude and power law spatial dependence of the three interactions, as well as disorder induced change in the power law of the S-$\tau$ interactions, which occurs at distances not much larger than the inter-atomic spacing, are in agreement with the two-TLS model.
 In Sec. \ref{sec:model} we present the calculation setup.
 Our results are presented in Sec. \ref{sec:results}, and conclusions in Sec. \ref{sec:conclusions}.